kunukn/react-slide-toggle/README.md

+## about
 React version of jQuery.slideToggle.
 JavaScript animation where height is set on every requestAnimationFrame.
-The toggle direction can be reversed during the animation.
+The toggle direction can be reversed during the movement.

 ## demo